cardstack/cardstack-token/CONTRACT-OPS.md

 #### Contract Ops Funding
 * Withdraw one of the cold wallets and its PIN (if you have not commited the PIN to memory).
-* Purchase at least 3 ETH from the funding accounts (may need to wait a day or two for the purchases to clear) using one of the cold wallets.
-If you have not memorized the PIN for the cold wallet, go to the clean room with the
+* Purchase at least 3 ETH from the funding accounts (may need to wait a day or two for the purchases to clear) using a brand new address on one of the cold wallets.
+If you have not memorized the PIN for the cold wallet, go to the clean room with the cold wallet PIN (and a another person) along with an unsecure terminal and perform the purchase.
+* Note the Ethereum account that you have used to purchase the ethers and the cold wallet name that you have used in `cardstack-token` GitHub project add the cold wallet ethereum address to the file contract-ops/cold-wallets.md.
+* Return cold wallet and PIN to safety deposit box.
+* Wait for the transaction to clear (may need to take a couple days).

 #### Secure Terminal Setup